-This is the least sexy one.
+This is the least pleasant one.
 We always want to start with why?
 What are we doing, what’s going on?
 But first, understand the way your brain works.

 It is heavily documented, and it makes sense because once something is complete, we just don’t tend to think about it as much.

-So, if you’re obsessing over someone or obsessing over some interaction with someone, it could be because it’s unresolved.
+If you’re obsessing over someone or obsessing over some interaction with someone, it could be because it’s unresolved.
 And the goal is to resolve things.

 2. If Possible, Speak To The Person Involved

-Though that’s not always possible for various reasons like in the instance of that person being dead or ex is refusing to speak to you.
+Though that’s not always possible for various reasons like in the instance of that person being dead or your ex refusing to speak to you.

 Whether a conversation is possible or not is not in your hands.
 But having a strong mindset is.
 They say that time heals wounds.

 “XYZ (put your action plan here) is the exact step I am going to take to win over my situation.”

 3. Spend Time With Other People

 We just don’t have the energy or the time to do so generally when we’re with other people.
 One can even daydream or might fantasize or whatever.

 But if someone else is in our company or a bunch of people are around us, and we’re having a good time, then it’s pretty easy to forget everything else.

 4. Get Busy With Your Life

 Get off your phone, get off your computer, and do something outside.
 Go to the mall, go to the gym, play a sport.
 Just pick-up a basketball and leave your house.

 Go through your phone and hit people up.
-Still, if you’re going to be on your phone or the internet, it should be about learning important things.
+If you’re going to be on your phone or the internet, it should be about learning important things.